Paul-Joseph Mukungubila

 Paul Joseph Mukungubila Mutombo (born 26 December 1947) is a Congolese religious and political figure.
 He is the leader of the "Church of the Lord Jesus Christ", established in Kinshasa, Lubumbashi, Kolwezi, Kalemie, Brussels, Paris and Washington DC area.
-He declared himself "prophet of the Lord" for "The Ministry of Restoration of Black Africa".
+He declared himself "prophet of the Lord" for "The Ministry of Restoration from Sub-Saharan Africa (Black Africa)".

 His disciples declared that he is the leader announced by the prophecies of Simon Kimbangu and the Bitawala (or Kitawala) on the advent of the true independence of the Democratic Republic of the Congo (DRC).

 A candidate in the 2006 presidential election in the Democratic Republic of the Congo, he is opposed to Joseph Kabila because he accused Kabila of being a foreigner from Rwanda.
 In his speeches in the media, and through open letters to the international community, he regularly denounced the "Rwandan occupation", the attempts to "Balkanize" the DRC, alleged daily mass rapes of Congolese children and women by men from Burundi, Rwanda and Uganda, the massacre of the civilian population, the selling-off of the raw materials, and the alleged looting of the natural resources of the DRC by neighboring countries, including Rwanda.

 On 11 May 2010 a demonstration of his followers was suppressed.
 Several of his disciples came to demand the release of three of them detained the day before.
 A press release from the Voice of the Voiceless (La Voix des Sans Voix), a Congolese human rights NGO, speaks of shots "at close range in the crowd, without any warning" by "soldiers of the former DEMIAP".
 There were reports of one dead, six wounded and five missing among the demonstrators.

 On 5 February 2011, Mukungubila was awarded the Diploma of Excellence and Civil Merit by the Association of Political Journalists of the Congo (AJPC), for having particularly made himself famous in Democratic Republic of Congo and in the concert of the nations by the work, the virtue, and actions of large scale (political, social, cultural, diplomatic, spiritual, sportive, military, police, philanthropic and others ...) in favor of his nation.

 On Wednesday, 2 March 2011, the Patriotic Congolese Journalists Network awarded Mukungubila a diploma and a trophy of merit and patriotism to celebrate a rich enough past in favor of the populations of the Democratic Republic of Congo.
 The selection of the jury was unanimous in Paul Joseph Mukungubila.